-POSIX allows a file to have names in multiple directories.
+POSIX allows a file to have names in multiple directories, so long as all the directories are in the same file system.
 In the previous illustration (Figure 8.15), alpha and beta in the current directory named one file.
 Instead, I could have had directory entries in multiple directories all pointing at the same file.
 For example, in Figure 8.16, I show a situation where /alpha/beta is a name for the same file as /gamma/delta.

 To keep the directory structure from getting too tangled, POSIX systems ordinarily do not allow a directory to have more than one name.
-One exception is that each directory contains two special entries: one called . that is an extra link to that directory itself and one called . that is an extra link to its parent directory.
+One exception is that each directory contains two special entries: one called . that is an extra link to that directory itself and one called . . that is an extra link to its parent directory.

 Just as link adds a name for a file, unlink removes a name.
 For example, unlink("/alpha/beta") would eliminate one of the two routes to the file in Figure 8.16 by removing the beta entry from the directory alpha.
 As mentioned earlier, removing a name only implicitly has anything to do with removing a file.
-The
+The operating system removes the file when it no longer has any names and is no longer in use by any process.
+(An open file can continue to exist without any names, as you can demonstrate in Exploration Project 8.10.)